HaloSPV3/HXE/doc/readme.txt

   Documentation                         Description
   ------------------------------------- -------------------------------
   developer.txt                         Documentation for developers
-                                        who would use the CLI in their non-SPV3.2 projects.
+                                        who would use HXE in their
+                                        non-SPV3.2 projects.

   V3 INFORMATION